tybottorff/bottorffdocs/notes/literature_notes.md

  - PD1 can increase expression of transcription factors like BATF to counteract T cell activation transcriptional program
  - PDL1 can also bind CD80
  - after T cell activation, if antigen is cleared, memory T cells form and PD1 expression levels decrease (PD1 expression remains high if antigen persists and T cell exhaustion can develop)
+# The frequency of CD4<sup>+</sup> and CD8<sup>+</sup> circulating T stem cell memory in type 1 diabetes
+ - CD4 TSCMs more frequent in new case T1D patients (vs. long-term ones and controls)
+ - more frequent CD8 naive T cells in new case patients (vs. long-term and healthy controls)
+ - increased PD-1 expression on CD4 TCM cells in long-term patients vs. healthy controls
+ - higher PD-1 expression on CD8 TCMs in T1D patients vs. controls
 # The good and the bad of T cell crossreactivity: challenges and opportunities for novel therapeutics in autoimmunity and cancer
  - each T cell expresses ~10,000 copies of TCR on cell surface
  - **peptide binding to MHC allelic products subject to specific rules, i.e. anchor/preferred residues in peptide for specific MHC alleles just like anchor/prefered peptide residues for specific TCRs**